 - Organic matter reduces the loss of surface soil due to erosions by forming granules with the soil particles.

 - Organic matters influence the color of the soil.
-Presence of organic matter in the soil gives a dark black color to soil
+The presence of organic matter in the soil gives a dark black color to the soil.

 - Organic matter increases soil fertility.